larsonjj/generator-yeogurt/README.md

 yo yeogurt
 ```

-Optionally, you can skip the automated installation of node and bower packages by passing in `--skip-install`.
+Optionally, you can skip the automated installation of npm and bower packages by passing in `--skip-install`.

 ```
 yo yeogurt --skip-install